skyef54/Getting-and-Cleaning-Data/CodeBook.md

 - 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
 - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+##The assignment is:
+- Merge the training and the test sets to create one data set.
+- Extract only the measurements on the mean and standard deviation for each measurement.
+- Use descriptive activity names to name the activities in the data set
+- Appropriately label the data set with descriptive variable names.
+- From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 Next steps was made according to given task:
 1. Merging of the training and the test sets to create one data set.